ThePhobosDeimosSuite/laboratoire-0_log430/README.md

 - *Sales-service*
 - *Stocks-service*

-And the online store by:
+The online store by:

  - *Account-service*
  - *Shopping-cart-service*
  - *Online-Sales-Orchestrator*

- And a Package delivery system is handled by :
+ And the Package delivery system is handled by :
 - *Package-service*
 - *Email-service*
 - *Event-Store-Service*